 Deferred outflows of resources and deferred inflows of resources are recognized in accordance with GASB Statement No. 63 and GASB Statement No. 65.
 Deferred outflows and inflows of resources were items previously reported as assets and liabilities and are defined as "a consumption of net position by the government that is applicable to a future reporting period, and an acquisition of net position by the government that is applicable to a future reporting period, respectively."
-The District has no deferred outflows of resources or deferred inflows of resources to report for the year ended June 30, 2016.
+The District had deferred outflows of resources of \$39,230 related to a loss on bond refunding and no deferred inflows of resources to report for the year ended June 30, 2017.